 Colourwise, although they are classed as a clear bead, because of the foil backing they do look quite silvery in tone.

 You might also see these beads called rhinestones, or sometimes just “flat-backed crystals”.
-Because we already have a bead option called crystal we had to pick one of the other names and we settled on diamantes but, really, all three terms mean the same thing – little sparkly beads!
+But, really, all three terms mean the same thing – little silvery sparkly beads!